 In addition to this, fuel economy on the Skoda vehicles may have been greatly overstated.
 This has meant those in high mileage industries, like taxis, could have been using a lot more fuel than they thought they would have based from the initial specifications.

 Volkswagen have fought every court case since 2015, but have since paid out £26 billion in fines and compensation worldwide.
-Now, it is the UK’s turn to receive compensation.

-Which Skoda models are affected?
+Which Skoda models were affected?

 Millions of cars have been affected worldwide, across VW and their wider brand.
 Many Skoda vehicles are thought to be affected.